JohnAlcaraz02/Calculator/README.md

 - Displays the current operation in progress
 - Handles divide-by-zero cases with appropriate error messages
 - Supports decimal inputs

 ---
+## 🔧 OOP Principles Used:

+Encapsulation - The Form1 class groups all data (FirstNumber, Operation) and methods (button click events), hiding internal details from outside access.

+Abstraction - Users interact with buttons, not the logic.
+Each event handler hides the underlying calculation logic.

+Inheritance- Form1 inherits from the .NET Form class, gaining access to form features without extra code.

+Polymorphism - Event handlers like object sender can work with different buttons, showing basic polymorphic behavior.

+---
 ## 💻 How to Run the Application: